 He became a winemaker by “doing” from hands on experience – learning from a number of well established vintners in the valley.
-Craig remembers working with French Colombard in the late 1970’s (not a varietal you see in the valley anymore).
+Craig remembers working with French Colombard in the late 1970’s (not a variety one finds much of in the valley anymore).
 In addition to helping make the Gibbs wines, Craig is also involved with a variety of wine related projects.
 He makes wines for several producers, exports wine, is involved in a number of private label projects (currently totally about 70,000 cases per year) including wines for gift baskets, designs labels and was one of the partners in Savour St. Helena – a short-lived cooperative tasting room in St. Helena.

 There are some noticeable differences between the 2007 and 2008 Terroir Napa Valley Cabernet Sauvignon vintages.
 The 2007 vintage is a blend of several Cabernet clones along with Merlot and Syrah.
 This wine has good color.
 The bouquet is decidedly floral – somewhat sweet in its aromatic approach.
 The palate is all about the fruit (black berry, red currant) with lingering soft dry tannins anchoring the finish.
 The 2008 is 100% varietal from two vineyards and the bouquet is less floral than the prior vintage.
 Aromas of sweet red and black cherry show along with a hint of baking spice.
 It is a “bigger” wine than the 2007 vintage.

 The family owns two vineyards in the Napa Valley; The Cross Creek Vineyard is located in a part of Napa that few visitors ever see – a tiny valley (Pratt Valley) sandwiched between Howell Mountain and Glass Mountain just off of Crystal Springs Road.
 This part of the valley feels like ‘old Napa’, a slower pace of life where things don’t seem to change very quickly.
 While not far from the main valley floor – feels worlds away.
 It is quiet here, neighbors commonly walk on the little traveled Crystal Springs Road, they wave to you with a friendly smile – and the few homes in the area are tucked against the edges of where the hills meet the valley floor.